nickincardone/solace-assignment/DISCUSSION.md

 Added debounced search functionality that waits 300ms after the user stops typing before filtering results, preventing excessive computations on every keystroke.
 Implemented proper error handling with user-friendly error messages that appear when API calls fail.
 Also made search case-insensitive and extracted filter logic into reusable functions for better code organization.

-## 6. Implemented Modern UI Design with Tailwind CSS
+## 6. Implemented UI Design with Tailwind CSS

 Transformed the basic HTML table into a modern, professional interface using Tailwind CSS.
 The overall design is now mobile-responsive and follows modern web design principles, making the application visually appealing and user-friendly.

+## 7. Added Jest Testing Framework

+Integrated Jest testing framework with TypeScript support for comprehensive unit testing.
+Created test suites for the advocateFilter function that cover all search criteria including name, city, degree, specialties, and years of experience.
+The tests validate both single advocate filtering and multiple advocate scenarios with various search patterns, ensuring the filter logic works correctly across different use cases and edge conditions.